omarespejel/monero-starknet-atomic-swap/README.md

 3. **Maker (Alice)**:
    - Detects secret reveal via event
-   - Finalizes Monero signature using revealed `t`
+   - Finalizes simplified Monero signature using revealed `t`
-   - Broadcasts transaction on Monero stagenet
+   - Broadcasts transaction (demo implementation, not production wallet)

+**⚠️ Important**: The Monero integration is a **minimal adaptor-signature demo**, not a production wallet integration.
+It does not implement full CLSAG, key image handling, change outputs, or multi-output transactions.
+This is a proof-of-concept demonstration, not a drop-in module for production wallets.

 ## Quick Start